Vision

 1997

-Bahay-Pari Credit Cooperative was officially registered with the Cooperative Development Authority on October 30, 1997.
+Bahay-Pari Credit Cooperative was officially registered with the Cooperative Development Authority (CDA) on October 30, 1997.

 2016